 The federal government believes that the nullified presidential election of June 12, 1993, is a more befitting cause for Democracy Day than the events of May 1999.

 On June 12th, 1993, millions of Nigerians voted in a national election to exercise their constitutional will.
-The election was widely assumed to have been won by MKO Abiola, the Social Democratic Party’s flag bearer, who ran against Maman Tofa of the National Republican Convention.
+The election was widely assumed to have been won by MKO Abiola, the Social Democratic Party’s flag bearer.
+Who ran against Maman Tofa of the National Republican Convention.

 To honour the annulled election, some governments have designated June 12th a public holiday in recent years.